FGMEMBERS/F6F-Hellcat/Models/Liveries/Readme.txt

 default

+These liveries were made by : BARANGER Emmanuel 2010

+Thanks to him.

+VF-27

-These liveries were made by : Laurent HAYVEL 2008
+These liveries were made by : Starreja 2010

 Thanks to him.